Battlestar Galactica (1978 TV series)

-Battlestar Galactica is an American science fiction television series created by Glen A. Larson and starring Lorne Greene, Richard Hatch, and Dirk Benedict.
-The series follows the surviving humans as they flee in the fictional spacecraft of the same name in search for a new home while they are being pursued by the Cylons.
+Battlestar Galactica is an American science fiction television series created by Glen A. Larson that aired on the ABC network from September 17, 1978, to April 29, 1979.
+It stars an ensemble cast led by Lorne Greene, Richard Hatch, and Dirk Benedict.
+The series follows a group of humans fleeing the destruction of their homeworlds aboard the titular spacecraft, searching for a new home while being pursued by the Cylons, a fearsome society of robots intent on exterminating all humans.

-The series ran for the 1978–1979 season before being canceled after 24 episodes.
-It also spawned into a media franchise, which includes a spin-off show, comics, a reimagined miniseries and weekly series, theme park attractions, and games.
+Beginning production as a miniseries, ABC subsequently ordered a full season and the show was reworked as an episodic serial.
+However, high production costs and declining ratings led to the series' cancellation after 24 episodes.
+ABC attempted to revive the series as a lower-budget spinoff, Galactica 1980, but it performed poorly and was cancelled after airing ten episodes.
+Despite initially failing to find a wide audience, Battlestar Galactica developed a cult following.
+The show spawned a media franchise which includes comics, theme park attractions, games, and a re-imagined series in the early 2000s.

-Show summary
+Series overview

-In a distant star system, the Twelve Colonies of Mankind were reaching the end of a thousand-year war with the Cylons, warrior robots created by a reptilian race which expired long ago, presumably destroyed by their own creations.
-Humanity was ultimately defeated in a sneak attack on their homeworlds by the Cylons, carried out with the help of a human traitor, Baltar.
-Protected by the last surviving capital warship, a "battlestar", named Galactica, the survivors fled in available ships.
+In a distant star system, the Twelve Colonies of Mankind were reaching the end of a thousand-year war with the Cylons, warrior robots created by a reptilian race that expired long ago, presumably destroyed by their own creations.
+Humanity was ultimately defeated in a sneak attack on the colonies by the Cylons, carried out with the help of a human traitor, Baltar.
+Protected by the last surviving capital warship, a battlestar named Galactica, the survivors fled in available ships.
 The Commander of the Galactica, Adama, led this "rag-tag fugitive fleet" of 220 ships in search of a new home.
 They begin a quest to find the long lost thirteenth tribe of humanity that had settled on a legendary planet called Earth.
-However, the Cylons continued to pursue them relentlessly across the galaxy.
-The main characters include Captain Apollo, a Colonial warrior, fighter pilot and the son of Adama.
-His best friend is Lieutenant Starbuck, a gambler and womanizer.
+The Cylons continue to pursue them relentlessly across the galaxy.
+The main characters include Captain Apollo, a Colonial fighter pilot who is Adama's son.
+His best friend is Lieutenant Starbuck, a highly regarded fighter pilot, and also a gambler and womanizer.

 The era in which this exodus took place is never clearly stated in the series itself.
 At the start of the series, it is mentioned as being "the seventh millennium of time", although it is unknown when this is in relation to Earth's history.
-The final aired episode, "The Hand of God", indicates that the original series took place after the Apollo 11 moon landing in 1969 as the Galactica receives a television transmission from Earth showing the landing.
-The later Galactica 1980 series is expressly set in the year 1980 after a 30-year voyage to Earth.
+The final aired episode, "The Hand of God", indicates that the original series took place after the Apollo 11 Moon landing in 1969 as the Galactica receives a television transmission from Earth showing the landing.
+The later Galactica 1980 series is expressly set in 1980, after a 30-year voyage to Earth.

 A member of the Church of Jesus Christ of Latter-day Saints, Larson incorporated many themes from Mormon theology into the shows.